 Where to stay in Chuang Tha

 There are many luxury hotels and resorts in Chuang Tha, although not as many as in Ngapali.
-Still, when it comes to budget accommodations in Chuang Tha, there are plenty of hotels and guesthouses in the affordable price range.
-Here is what I’d suggest for some best hotels in Chuang Tha.
+Still, when it comes to budget accommodations in Chuang Tha, plenty of hotels and guesthouses are affordable.
+Check here for deals on hotels.

 How to reach Chuang Tha beach

-Alternatively, you can take a flight from Yangon, from Yangon airport to Pathein, and then take a cab or a tuk-tuk to Chuang Tha.
+Alternatively, you can fly from Yangon, from Yangon airport to Pathein, and then take a cab or a tuk-tuk to Chuang Tha.

-Another beach close to Yangon that’s catching the attention of travelers is Ngwe Saung, along the shore of the Bay of Bengal in Ayeyarwady.
+Another beach close to Yangon catching travellers’ attention is Ngwe Saung, along the shore of the Bay of Bengal in Ayeyarwady.
 It is one of the best beaches in Myanmar to visit because it is easy to access, it is as beautiful as Ngapali beach but more affordable in terms of accommodation or enjoying the sea activities.

-These reasons have been drawing a wide mix of travelers to Ngwe Saung, ranging from backpackers to budget travelers to young families with kids looking for a quiet, lovely, affordable beach vacation in Myanmar.
+These reasons have drawn a broad mix of travelers to Ngwe Saung, ranging from backpackers to budget travelers to young families with kids looking for a quiet, lovely, affordable beach vacation in Myanmar.
 The beach receives the right mix of locals and foreign tourists.

 What to do in Ngwe Saung

-Boat trips to islands – There are a lot of awesome things to do in Ngwe Saung.
-You can take boat trips to the nearest Myanmar islands home to crystal clear waters perfect for diving, snorkelling and kayaking.
+Boat trips to islands – There are many incredible things to do in Ngwe Saung.
+You can take boat trips to the nearest Myanmar islands, home to crystal-clear waters perfect for diving, snorkelling and kayaking.
 Guided trips are available to these islands.
 If you want to try fishing, you can opt for a fishing tour where you will learn fishing with a local fisherman.

-Rent a motorbike – The best way to explore the 15km stretch of the beach is to rent a bike and ride along the coast, where you’ll pass through scenic little fishing villages, tropical forests and gorgeous views of the sea.
+Rent a motorbike – The best way to explore the 15km stretch of the beach is to rent a bike and ride along the coast, where you’ll pass through scenic little fishing villages, tropical forests and gorgeous sea views.

-Walk to Love Island – When the tide is low, you can take a walk to the little Love Island, named so due to its romantic location.
-Witness the panoramic views of the sunset with your loved one or by yourself(if you are traveling solo like me!).
+Walk to Love Island – When the tide is low, you can walk to the little Love Island, named so due to its romantic location.
+Witness the panoramic views of the sunset with your loved one or yourself(if you travel solo like me!).
 It’s time to give some self-love here.

 Savour the tasty seafood – On your ride along the coast, don’t forget to stop by the local restaurants that serve fantastic seafood.
 From lobster to shrimp, crab or fish, you will probably end up loving everything, and that’s natural.

-Relax & Enjoy the gorgeous sunset views – If you want to do nothing, which is quite right after temple hopping in Bagan and exploring the city of Yangon and Mandalay, relax on the hammocks reading your favourite book.
-Walk along the beach, especially to the southern end to have a piece for yourself while you see the sky getting magical at dusk.
+Relax & Enjoy the gorgeous sunset views – If you want to do nothing, which is quite fitting after temple hopping in Bagan and exploring the city of Yangon and Mandalay, relax on the hammocks reading your favourite book.
+Walk along the beach, especially to the southern end, to have a piece for yourself while you see the sky getting magical at dusk.

 Where to stay in Ngwe Saung Beach

 One of the best things about Ngwe Saung is that it offers a brilliant mix of resorts and hipster backpacking guesthouses and bungalows, making it feel like an indie town.
-Plenty of locals have opened up their homes as guesthouses for budget travelers and backpackers if hotels seem expensive to you.
-Here are my recommendations for the best Ngwe Saung hotels.
+Many locals have opened their homes as guesthouses for budget travelers and backpackers if hotels seem expensive.
+Check the best Ngwe Saung hotels.

 How to reach Ngwe Saung

-By Flights & Boat – You can also fly from Yangon airport to Pathein, and take a tuk-tuk or a cab to reach Ngwe Saung beach town.
-The flight takes just 35 minutes, so it is best if time is a constraint to you.
+By Flights & Boat – You can also fly from Yangon airport to Pathein and take a tuk-tuk or a cab to reach Ngwe Saung beach town.
+The flight takes just 35 minutes, so it is best if time is a constraint for you.

-Alternatively, if you have plenty of time and want to enjoy a slow boat trip, you can go for a ferry from Yangon to Pathein, which is a 16-hour journey passing through the fishing villages and coastal towns.
+Alternatively, if you have plenty of time and want to enjoy a slow boat trip, you can go on a ferry from Yangon to Pathein, a 16-hour journey passing through the fishing villages and coastal towns.

-Home to more than 800 secluded islands, Mergui Archipelago, located in the southernmost part of Myanmar has some of the best beaches in Myanmar.
-Tucked away at the furthest end, it is one of the offbeat destinations or hidden gems of Myanmar.
+Home to more than 800 secluded islands, the Mergui Archipelago, located in the southernmost part of Myanmar, has some of the best beaches in Myanmar.
+Tucked away at the furthest end, it is one of Myanmar’s offbeat destinations or hidden gems.
 So if going off the touristy route is on your mind, the archipelago should be on your itinerary.

 Tourism is just making its way to the islands, which means no developed amenities.
-Most of the islands are uninhabited, which makes it ideal for enjoying the beaches.
-There are a few luxurious resorts though if you are willing to splurge for a holiday in one of the most private places on earth.
+Most islands are uninhabited, making it ideal for enjoying the beaches.
+There are a few luxurious resorts if you are willing to splurge for a holiday in one of the most private places on earth.

 What to do in Mergui?

 Scuba diving and snorkelling are the most popular activities in the Mergui Archipelago for tourists.
-You can spot some of the best marine life including rows and rows of corals, colourful species of fish, whales and turtles.
+You can spot some of the best marine life, including rows and rows of corals, colourful fish species, whales and turtles.
 From Myeik, you can take day trips to Mergui.

-The archipelago is home to the ‘Sea Gypsies’ or the Moken people, one of the many ethnic communities of Myanmar, who lead a nomadic life in the sea moving between islands.
-You can catch a glimpse of their lives on one of the islands, where they settle during the monsoon.
+The archipelago is home to the ‘Sea Gypsies’ or the Moken people, one of the many ethnic communities of Myanmar, who lead a nomadic life in the sea, moving between islands.
+You can glimpse their lives on one of the islands, where they settle during the monsoon.

-Tafook Island is home to some of the best beaches in Myanmar, as is the most visited island in the archipelago.
+Tafook Island is home to some of the best beaches in Myanmar and is the most visited island in the archipelago.
 Most tour operators cover the island in detail on their boat trips.
-You can kayak, swim and also hike in the jungles along the coast.
+You can kayak, swim, and hike in the coastal jungles.
 Guided hikes are available to small groups or even solo travelers.

-Also take a tour to Zadetkyi Island, whose waters are surrounded by anemones and variety of turtles that can be easily spotted.
+Also, take a tour of Zadetkyi Island, whose waters are surrounded by anemones and many turtles that can be easily spotted.
 Cockscomb Island is home to hundreds of species of unique, colourful fish.

 How to reach Mergui

-From Yangon to the Mergui Archipelago – You can fly from Yangon airport to Kawthaung Airport, and from there you can take a day trip to one of the islands or take a ferry to the Mergui Archipelago directly and base yourself there to explore the islands of your interest.
+From Yangon to the Mergui Archipelago – You can fly from Yangon airport to Kawthaung Airport.
+From there, you can take a day trip to one of the islands or take a ferry to the Mergui Archipelago directly and base yourself there to explore the islands of interest.

 Did you know?
 You can also travel from Phuket in Thailand to Mergui.
-They will stop at Kawathaung, where you will have to get your Myanmar visa processed.
+They will stop at Kawathaung, where you must get your Myanmar visa processed.

 What to do in Maungmagan Beach